physicsml/physicsml-archive/develop/content/Articles/DL_Theory_Intro_draft.md

     <b>Right:</b> Open circles is data simulated from the true
     target function shown in black.
 Orange, blue and green curves are three estimates of the target, with increasing model complexity (flexibility).
+Figures from: <a href="https://web.stanford.edu/~hastie/ElemStatLearn/">Hastie, Tibshirani, Friedman - The Elements of Statistical Learning</a>
     </figcaption>
 </figure>
 <br/>

-In statistical learning theory, models are typically characterized through a bound on GG, which is derived based on some notion of model complexity.
+In statistical learning theory, models are typically characterized through a **bound on GG**, which is derived based on some notion of model complexity.
 The latter is not uniquely defined, and there is a number of different suggestions, but typically it is proportional to the number of free parameters in the model.
 A classical result states that GG scales, in leading order, as